 Manuel Antonio Costa Rica: Complete Visitors Guide

-A nice Pacific Coast beach town and home to Costa Rica’s most popular national park.
+A beautiful Pacific Coast beach town and home to Costa Ricaโs most popular national park.

-Manuel Antonio Costa Rica is home to Manuel Antonio National Park.
-This is the most visited national park in Costa Rica due to its trails that are good for most physical levels and its abundance of wildlife.
+Manuel Antonio, Costa Rica is home to Manuel Antonio National Park.
+This is the most visited national park in Costa Rica due to its abundance of wildlife and flat main trails.

 But, most hotels and places to eat are located on a curvy hill road above the beach.

 This town is popular with tourists and can be very crowded (especially during the dry season).
-Despite that, it is a beautiful destination that is convenient to get to from the San Jose airport.
+Despite that, it is a beautiful destination that is convenient to get to from the San Jose International Airport.

 Nearest International Airport